🔼The name Amok: Summary

 🔼Etymology of the name Amok

-The name Amok comes from the root-verb עמק ('amoq), meaning to be deep or hidden:
+The name Amok comes from the verb עמק ('amoq), meaning to be deep or hidden:

 For a meaning of the name Amok, NOBSE Study Bible Name List reads Deep, Inscrutable and Jones' Dictionary of Old Testament Proper Names proposes simply Deep.
 BDB Theological Dictionary does not offer an interpretation of our name but does list it under the verb עמק ('amoq), meaning to be deep or hidden.